cecilepov/cecilepov/README.md

 **Welcome to my Github!** 🌱

-I am Cécile, a engineer graduated from ESIEE Paris (Computer Science major).
+I am Cécile, an engineer graduated from ESIEE Paris, a french engineering school where I majored in Computer Science.

 My background is built around data processing, modeling and analysis, with a particular sensibility to algorithms, memory management and problem modeling.